Skip Global navigation and goto content

 Environmental Health

-Office Hours
+Office Hours:

-8:00 a.m. - 5:00 p.m., Monday through Friday
+8 a.m. - 5 p.m., Monday through Friday

-Facility & Food Programs
+Facility and Food Programs

-This section coordinates programs on a statewide basis include helping ensure the safety of selected food service facilities; migrant labor camps; group care facilities; biomedical waste generators, storage facilities, and transporters; tanning facilities; and mobile home and recreational vehicle parks.
-The section also sets standards for and certifies environmental health professionals.
+This section coordinates programs statewide to ensure the safety of selected food service facilities, group care facilities, biomedical waste generators, storage facilities, and transporters, tanning facilities, and mobile home and recreational vehicle parks.

 Water Programs

 This program area ensures the safety of drinking water for approximately 50% of Florida's residents.
-The Water Programs area also manages Department responsibilities under the State Underground Petroleum Environmental Response Act (SUPER Act), Drycleaner Solvent Surveillance Program, and the Drinking Water Toxics Program.
-In addition, it sets standards for the operation of public swimming pools and monitors water quality at selected beaches and public bathing places.
+The water programs also manages Department responsibilities under the State Underground Petroleum Environmental Response Act (SUPER Act), Drycleaner Solvent Surveillance Program, and the Drinking Water Toxics Program.

 Bill Pay